 While peer pressure and underage drinking have a cause and effect relationship, other factors make someone more likely to drink or develop alcoholism.
 Some people want their classmates to accept them.
 Other teenagers drink to achieve peer approval.

-If someone has a history of substance abuse in their family, they are more likely to develop an addiction.
-Addictions seem to have a genetic component, so a teenager is more likely to suffer from substance abuse if a parent, sibling or relative has an addiction.
-In addition, seeing family members drink excessively can normalize drinking and substance abuse.
+If someone has a history of substance use in their family, they are more likely to develop an addiction.
+Addictions seem to have a genetic component, so a teenager is more likely to suffer from substance use if a parent, sibling or relative has an addiction.
+In addition, seeing family members drink excessively can normalize drinking and substance use.